industrial-edge/wincc-unified-on-IE/README.md

 * [Industrial Edge landing page](https://new.siemens.com/global/en/products/automation/topic-areas/industrial-edge/simatic-edge.html)
 * [Industrial Edge GitHub page](https://github.com/industrial-edge)

+## Contribution

+Thank you for your interest in contributing.
+Anybody is free to report bugs, unclear documentation, and other problems regarding this repository in the Issues section.
+Additionally everybody is free to propose any changes to this repository using Pull Requests.

+If you are interested in contributing via Pull Request, please check the [Contribution License Agreement](Siemens_CLA_1.1.pdf) and forward a signed copy to [industrialedge.industry@siemens.com](mailto:industrialedge.industry@siemens.com?subject=CLA%20Agreement%20Industrial-Edge).

 ## License and Legal Information

 Please read the [Legal information](LICENSE.txt).